No Brexit deal means hard Irish border, EU says

-BRUSSELS (Reuters) - Northern Ireland will automatically have a “hard border” with its southern neighbor if Britain leaves the European Union without a withdrawal agreement, the European Commission’s chief spokesman said on Tuesday.
+BRUSSELS (Reuters) - British-ruled Northern Ireland will automatically have a “hard border” with its southern neighbor if Britain leaves the European Union without a withdrawal agreement, the European Commission’s chief spokesman said on Tuesday.

 The remark to reporters by Margaritis Schinas reflected the European Union position that Ireland, like other member states, would have to enforce EU customs and other checks on imports from Britain after Brexit in the absence of a special deal.

-However, it was a relatively rare public statement of that legal position as Brussels and Dublin have pushed the British government to focus on agreeing to a withdrawal agreement to ease Britain’s departure that would ensure the land border does not fuel renewed violence in long troubled Northern Ireland.
+Brussels and Dublin have pushed the British government to focus on agreeing to a withdrawal agreement to ease Britain’s departure that would ensure the land border does not fuel renewed violence in long troubled Northern Ireland.

 Pushed to give the EU position on ensuring the border stays unencumbered as agreed in the 1998 peace accords for the British province, Schinas said: “If you’d like ... to push me and speculate on what might happen in a no-deal scenario in Ireland, I think it’s pretty obvious — you will have a hard border.”